 Muskroot has actually been found to be very protective for brain pathways and beneficial for the reduction in symptoms relating to depression, general stress, and common forms of cognitive disease.
 In addition, very recent research has discovered that it can be helpful for the emotional swings which often occur just prior to a woman’s monthly menstruation.

-According to the Mayo Clinic, 3 out of 4 women in the United States experience some form of “pre-menstrual syndrome (PMS)” including mood swings.
-A 2018 study published in the Journal of Herbal Medicine took a look at how the neuroprotectant properties of spikenard affected women with strong PMS symptoms.
+According to the Mayo Clinic, 3 out of 4 women in the United States experience some form of “pre-menstrual syndrome (PMS)”, including mood swings.
+A 2018 study published in the Journal of Herbal Medicine examined how the neuroprotective properties of spikenard affected women with severe PMS symptoms.
 After two months of using N. jatamansi, the women displayed “statistically significant” improvement in most symptoms of PMS, including those related to emotional ups and downs.

 4 | Burdock Root

-Burdock root, also known as Arctium lappa, beggar’s buttons, thorny burr, or Happy Major, is unique amongst root-based detoxifiers since it can also help extract toxins from the blood.
+Burdock root, also known as Arctium lappa, beggar’s buttons, thorny burr, or Happy Major, is unique among root-based detoxifiers because it can also help remove toxins from the blood.
 Unlike many other detoxifying roots, burdock can actually be eaten raw or cooked.
 It is not bitter but has a slightly sweet flavor that makes it a good addition to soups and stews.
 In the United States, it is easy to find wild burdock since it often grows like a weed.

 That being said, burdock looks similar to another very poisonous wild plant, namely belladonna or deadly nightshade, so great care should be taken when extracting burdock root from the wild.
 In addition, pregnant women should not consume burdock root, nor should those who are experiencing dehydration (burdock can act as a diuretic).

 So what are the “secret ingredients” that make burdock so good for the blood?
-They are specifically key phytonutrients which have chelation properties, i.e., they have the ability to remove heavy metals from circulatory system pathways.
+They are key phytonutrients with chelation properties, i.e., the ability to remove heavy metals from the circulatory system.

 Cadmium exposure, for example, has increased in recent years and has been linked to oxidative stress, DNA damage, and increased risk of cancer, according to the U.S. National Institutes of Health.
-In a 2017 study, a 200 mg administration of Arctium lappa for five weeks significantly helped kidney function that was impaired by cadmium overexposure in a rat model.
+In a 2017 study, a 200 mg dose of Arctium lappa administered for five weeks significantly improved kidney function impaired by cadmium overexposure in a rat model.
 Benefits of burdock root for liver damage induced by lead toxicity were discovered in similar 2019 studies as well.

-Burdock’s benefits for blood circulation can significantly improve other functions in the body, as well.
-A 2008 German study found that burdock helped improve the visible signs of aging since it can help draw blood up to the surface for better toxic drainage and blood circulation in skin cells.
+Burdock’s benefits for blood circulation can also significantly improve other functions in the body.
+A 2008 German study found that burdock helped improve the visible signs of aging by drawing blood to the surface, enhancing detoxification and blood circulation in skin cells.
 In addition, studies have found that burdock can help lymphatic system flow and drainage.

 Common Roots and Tubers